allison-johnson/javascript-recipes-app/notes.md

 Substance
+[] Weird issue with which notes are in Note.all array ... think about whether that array is even necessary?
+I never need to access all the notes, just all the notes of a specific recipe!

 [] New recipe form like in Toy Tale

 [] Error handling: when user tries to submit blank note or a recipe that's missing a field...